 Anyway, women get toe fractures all the time by running into the side of the bed or dresser on the way back from the potty in the middle of the night.
 Hey, I think I’m on to something.
 Guys don’t get up in the middle of the night as much as gals and so statistically, they’re less likely to fracture their toes.

-1) Don’t walk around your house in the middle of the night.
+- Don’t walk around your house in the middle of the night.
 But if you have to, then wear shoes.
 Keep a nice pair of slippers (with a back…no slip-on slippers) at the bedside.
-This tip is useful on many levels.
+This tip is multi-beneficial.
 You’ll just have to keep reading the blog next week to learn more.